mcmc2010/nakama-server/README.md

 The recommended minimum production infrastructure for CockroachDB is outlined in [these docs](https://www.cockroachlabs.com/docs/stable/recommended-production-settings.html#basic-hardware-recommendations) and Nakama can be run on instance types as small as "g1-small" on Google Cloud although we recommend a minimum of "n1-standard-1" in production.
 The specific hardware requirements will depend on what features of the server are used.
 Reach out to us for help and advice on what servers to run.

-### Heroic Cloud

-You can support development, new features, and maintainance of the server by using the Heroic Labs' [Heroic Cloud](https://heroiclabs.com/heroic-cloud/) for deployment.
-This service handles the uptime, replication, backups, logs, data upgrades, and all other tasks involved with production server environments.

-Have a look at our [Heroic Cloud](https://heroiclabs.com/heroic-cloud/) service for more details.

 ## Contribute